jhculb/jhculb/README.md

 - 👋 Hi, I’m Jack Culbert
 - 👀 I’m interested in Bibliometrics and Scientometrics, Knowledge Graphs, Machine Learning (In particular Graph Attention Networks), Natural Language Processing and the Semantic Web
 - 🌱 I’m currently doctoral student at GESIS - Leibniz Institute for the Social Sciences and learning German.
-- 💞️ I’m looking to collaborate on Scientometrics, Bibliometrics, Graph Inference and Information extraction projects
+- 💞️ I’m looking to collaborate on Scientometrics, Bibliometrics, Graph Inference and Information Extraction and Retrieval projects
 - 📫 How to reach me: Linkedin - /in/jack-c-2485989a/, email - jack.culbert@gesis.org

 <!---